 The length of the brake lines has already been adjusted by the manufacturer and is the same as used during the certification test flights.
-The length is set and fine-tuned during the development of the glider, therefore generally there should be no need to adjust them.
-We recommend flying this setting for a while, and you can still change it afterwards if you wish to do so.
-If you change the length of the brakes, do it in a step by step process of 2 cm at a time.
-Bear in mind that if you make the brake lines too short, they might be applied unintentionally while the speed system is being used.
+The length is set and fine-tuned during the development of the glider.
+Therefore generally, there should be no need to adjust them, except when the glider check is performed and changes to match the certified size are needed.